-A trained storm and flood damage volunteer responds to incidents resulting from storms, including water damage, and takes measures to prevent injury and death, and mitigate property damage from storms and floods.
+Operational volunteers respond to incidents resulting from storms and floods.
+Operational volunteers take measures to prevent injury and death, and mitigate property damage from storms and floods.
 Once trained, you can expect to respond to any one of the following activities:

 - Securing damaged building and structures, including damaged roofs.